Who is in the cast of Netflix's The Politician?

 David Corenswet plays River

 Who is River?
-River is a good-looking, multilingual student who attracts the attention of several Saint Sebastian High School pupils.
+River is a good-looking, multilingual student who attracts the attentions of several Saint Sebastian High School pupils.
+In episode one it’s announced that he’s also running for student body president, much to Payton’s dismay.

 Where have I seen David Corenswet before?
 Television actor Corenswet has made appearances in House of Cards, Instinct and Elementary.